SirSaifUrRahman/Wanderlust-Mega-Project/Automations/README.md

 ## Running Kubernetes in Docker (kind)

-If you are running Kubernetes in Docker using `kind`, follow these steps to retrieve the Docker container IP and update the environment files:\n
+If you are running Kubernetes in Docker using `kind`, follow these steps to retrieve the Docker container IP and update the environment files:

 Environment files exists in the directory

 ```/backend/.env.docker && /frontend/.env.docker```

 ### Step 1: Get the Docker Container IP